 - b.
-Condition 2 Construct Lone Oak Road SE with a minimum 34-foot-wide linking street improvement from the south line of the subject property to Rees Hill Road SE, or provide performance guarantee acceptable to the Director of Public Works for this segment of Lone Oak Road. - c.
-Condition 3 Pay the applicable reimbursement fee as established in the Lone Oak Road Reimbursement District pursuant to Resolution 2018-08 to contribute the development's proportional share of the costs of the full Collector street improvement of Lone Oak Road SE from Muirfield Avenue SE to Rees Hill Road SE (in the event the Reimbursement District is terminated prior to final plat approval, no reimbursement fee shall be due).
+Condition 2 Construct Lone Oak Road SE with a minimum 34-foot-wide full Collector street improvement within the subject property and from the north line of the subject property to Sahalee Drive SE. - c.
+Condition 3 Complete the construct Lone Oak Road SE with a minimum 34-foot-wide linking street improvement from the south line of the subject property to Rees Hill Road SE.
+At a minimum, the connection shall be a right-in/ right-out intersection with Rees Hill Road.
+The construction of this minimum connection will be deemed to satisfy this condition. - d.
+Condition 4-Pay the applicable reimbursement fee as established in the Lone Oak Road Reimbursement District pursuant to Resolution 2018-08 to contribute the development's proportional share of the costs of the full Collector street improvement of Lone Oak Road SE from Muirfield Avenue SE to Rees Hill Road SE (in the event the Reimbursement District is terminated prior to final plat approval, no reimbursement fee shall be due).
 The reimbursement fee shall be credited toward the performance guarantee amount required in SRC 110.100(c) for Lone Oak Road SE construction.